iyegoroff/react-native-image-filter-kit/examples/CustomFilter/README.md

 #### Description
-Example shows how to create and use a set of JS-only custom filters.
+Example shows how to create and use a set of JS/TS-only custom filters.

 ### Run debug version
 ```bash